timbre-conference/timbre2023/content/cfp/index.md

 - **Work-in-progress submissions**: a 250-word abstract plus a list of questions raised and/ or currently being addressed by the work.
 Accepted abstracts will be included in the proceedings.
   - We particularly encourage work-in-progress submissions from “newcomers” – masters or early-stage doctoral students without a supervisor who is part of the timbre community, especially from underrepresented groups.

 All submissions will be peer-reviewed by at least two members of the program committee.
 Accepted regular submissions can be updated to a 5-page paper that will be included in the conference proceedings.
-Submissions must conform to the [template](../../assets/media/doc/timbre2023_template.dotx).
+Submissions must conform to the <a href="./doc/timbre2023_template.dotx" >template</a>.

 Please contact the <a href="mailto:caetano@prism.cnrs.fr,zwallmar@uoregon.edu">Programme Chairs</a> should you have any questions.